feedyard/k8-local/README.md

 #### View dashboards

+The kubernetes and istio dashboards provide observability into logs and metrics until you have local integration
+with the primary systems.

 Port forwards the kubernetes dashboard and open the login screen.
 Token will be in the clipboard.
 Select token login
 options and cmd-v + return to access.